hackclub/hackclub/workshops/personal_website/README.md

 ## Part IV: Deployment

-Right now we can only SEE our website on our own computer.
-Let's get a link that we can share with anyone on the internet! ### 1) Hosting on Cloud9
+Right now we can only see our website on our own computer.
+Let's get a link that we can share with anyone on the internet!

+### 1) Hosting on Cloud9

 In the **live preview** of the website:

-1. Click the button that looks like this `TODO: Arrow Image`
+1. Click the button that looks like this

    > ![](img/live_preview_button.png)